googleNewIconwhatsapp iconTwitterIconinstagramIcon

 8. Gautam figured out a way to combine both our choices and set up a surprise party.

-9. Skye, amazed at my writing, congratulated me to keep up with the writing.
+9. Skye, amazed at my writing, congratulated me on keeping up with the writing.

 10. Being sick, Ali decided to go to the doctor.